Ajayreddy-2006/19AI547-Blockchain-for-Business/Ex_No_2_Blockchain-Based Crowdfunding (Kickstarter Alternative).md

 To create a decentralized crowdfunding platform where donors contribute funds only if the campaign goal is met.

 ## Algorithm:
-1.Project owner deploys the contract by specifying a funding goal and deadline.
+step 1.Project owner deploys the contract by specifying a funding goal and deadline.

-2.Contributors send ETH to the contract before the deadline.
+step 2.Contributors send ETH to the contract before the deadline.

-3.The contract tracks each contributor’s amount.
+step 3.The contract tracks each contributor’s amount.

-4.If the total contributions meet or exceed the goal before the deadline:
+step 4.If the total contributions meet or exceed the goal before the deadline:

-5.The creator can withdraw the full amount.
+step 5.The creator can withdraw the full amount.

-6.If the goal is not met after the deadline:
+step .If the goal is not met after the deadline:

-7.Contributors can withdraw their individual contributions.
+step 7.Contributors can withdraw their individual contributions.
 ## Program:
 ```
 // SPDX-License-Identifier: MIT